waveform80/picamera/docs/fov.rst

   attributes may be adjusted.

-* Setting :attr:`~PiCamera.exposure_mode` to values other than ``'off'`` permits the gains to "float" according to the auto-exposure mode selected.
+* Setting :attr:`~PiCamera.exposure_mode` to values other than ``'off'`` permits the gains to "float" (change) according to the auto-exposure mode selected.
-  The camera firmware always prefers to adjust the analog gain when possible, as digital gain produces more noise.
-Some examples of the factors that the auto-exposure modes target:
+  Where possible, the camera firmware prefers to adjust the analog gain rather than the digital gain, because (increasing/decreasing?) the digital gain produces more noise.
+Some examples of the adjustments made for different auto-exposure modes include:

-  - ``'sports'`` prefers higher gain to increasing exposure time (i.e. line read-out time) to reduce motion blur.
+  - ``'sports'`` reduces motion blur by preferentially increasing gain rather than exposure time (i.e. line read-out time).

-  - ``'night'`` is intended as a stills mode so it permits very long exposure times while attempting to keep gains low.
+  - ``'night'`` is intended as a stills mode, so it permits very long exposure times while attempting to keep gains low.

 * The :attr:`~PiCamera.iso` attribute effectively represents another set of